freddiehaddad/inkbound/README.md

-# PenTarget
+# InkBound

 Event‑driven (no polling) Wacom/WinTab tablet mapper for Windows.
-PenTarget dynamically maps your tablet active area to the bounds of a chosen application window (by process name, window class, or title substring).
+InkBound dynamically maps your tablet active area to the bounds of a chosen application window (by process name, window class, or title substring).
 When that window moves, resizes, or regains foreground focus the mapping is updated instantly via WinEvent hooks.
 A small GUI & tray icon now ship